Home

 Photographic Treasure Hunt

-I got the inspiration for this geography for kids photographic treasure hunt from a blog I read* and this is my version of it.
+I got the inspiration for this geography for a kids photographic treasure hunt from a blog I read and this is my version of it.

-Geography for Kids This geography activity develops map skills and observation.
 You do need some time to set it up, but it can be adapted to any age or skill level.
-The purpose of the activity is to hunt for photographed details along a pre-determined route.

 Materials Needed